biswasthapa/flickr-feed/README.md

-This project consumes the Flickr Public Feed Api and displays the returned photos with their basic information in a card layout.
+This is a project built with ReactJS which consumes the Flickr Public Feed Api and displays the returned photos with their basic information in a card layout.
 The documentation for the api can be found [here](https://www.flickr.com/services/feeds/docs/photos_public/).
 The project is hosted at https://flickr-public-feed-biswas.herokuapp.com/

 Few essentials to download and run this project are given below: